-The most basic solution is to treat bicyclists the same way as motorised road users, which means that bicycle traffic is mixed with motorised traffic and bicyclists use the same entry lane, carriageway and exit lane as other road users.
-It is further called the "mixed traffic" solution (see figure 1).
+0022-4375/\$ - see front matter © 2009 National Safety Council and Elsevier Ltd. All rights reserved. doi:10.1016/j.jsr.2009.02.004 solution (see Fig. 1).
 In many countries this is the standard design as no specific facilities for bicyclists are provided.
 In some countries it is common to apply the mixed traffic solution, even when cycle lanes or separate cycle paths are present on approaching roads.
 In that case, the cycle facilities are bent to the road or truncated about 20-30 meter before the roundabout (CROW, 2007).

-A second possible solution are cycle lanes next to the carriageway, but still within the roundabout (figure 2, see also picture 1).
+A second possible solution is cycle lanes next to the carriageway, but still within the roundabout (Fig. 2, see also Picture 1).
 Those lanes are constructed on the outer side of the roundabout, around the carriageway.
 They are visually recognizable for all road users.
 They may be separated from the roadway by a road marking and/or a small physical element or a slight elevation.
-They may also be constructed in a different pavement or differently coloured (red, green, blue...).
-However the cycle lanes are essentially part of the roundabout because they are very close to it and because the manoeuvres bicyclists have to make are basically the same as the manoeuvres for motorised road users.
-A specific case occurs when the cycle lanes are differently coloured but not separated by a line marking from the carriageway.
-This solution is called a 'cycle suggestion lane'.
+They may also be constructed in a different pavement or differently colored (e.g., red, green, blue).
+However, the cycle lanes are essentially part of the roundabout because they are very close to it and because the maneuvers bicyclists have to make are basically the same as the maneuvers for motorized road users.
+A specific case occurs when the cycle lanes are differently colored but not separated by a line marking from the carriageway.
+This solution is called a 'cycle suggestion lane.'
 From a legal point of view (at least in Belgium) roundabouts with such a cycle suggestion lane could be considered as roundabouts with mixed traffic since bicyclists are not obliged to use the cycle lane and may use the carriageway.
-However, in practice the presence of a coloured pavement (which is the case in the 2 instances of suggestion lanes in the sample) is supposed to attract bicyclists to that part of the road.
-Therefore they are categorised as roundabouts with cycle lanes.
+However, in practice the presence of a colored pavement (which is the case in the two instances of suggestion lanes in the sample) is supposed to attract bicyclists to that part of the road.
+Therefore, they are categorized as roundabouts with cycle lanes.

-When the distance between the cycle facility and the carriageway becomes somewhat larger (the operational criterion used in this study is: more than 1 meter), the cycle facility cannot be considered anymore as belonging to the roundabout.
-This is called the separate cycle path-solution.
+When the distance between the cycle facility and the carriageway becomes somewhat larger (the operational criterion used in this study is more than 1 meter), the cycle facility cannot be considered anymore as belonging to the roundabout.
+This is called the separate cycle pathsolution.
 The 1 meter-criterion corresponds with the Flemish guidelines for cycle facilities (MVG, 2006).
-Since the distance between the separate cycle path and the roadway may mount to some meters (e. g. the Dutch design guidelines recommend 5 meter) (CROW, 2007), specific priority rules have to be established when bicyclists cross, while circulating around the roundabout, the entry or exit lanes.
+Since the distance between the separate cycle path and the roadway may mount to some meters (e.g., the Dutch design guidelines recommend 5 meter; CROW, 2007), specific priority rules have to be established when bicyclists cross, while circulating around the roundabout, the entry or exit lanes.

-While it is universally accepted to give traffic circulating on the roundabout priority to traffic approaching the roundabout (offside priority), such is not always the case for bicyclists on separate cycle paths.
+While it is universally accepted to give traffic circulating on the roundabout priority to traffic approaching the roundabout, such is not always the case for bicyclists on separate cycle paths.
 In some cases, priority is given to the bicyclists when crossing the entry/exit lanes, in other cases bicyclists have to give way.
-The former is called the "separate cycle paths - priority to bicyclists solution" (figure 3a), the latter the "separate cycle paths - no priority to bicyclists solution" (figure 3b, see also picture 2) (CROW, 1998).
-When bicyclists have priority, this is supported by a rather circulatory shape of the cycle path around the roundabout allowing smooth riding (figure 3a).
-When bicyclists have no priority, the bicycle speed is reduced by a more orthogonal shape of the crossing with the exit/entry lane (figure 3b).
+The former is called the "separate cycle paths - priority to bicyclists solution" (Fig. 3a), the latter the "separate cycle paths - no priority to bicyclists solution"